daniegarcia254/URL-Shortener/README.md

 You only need go to the _mediumCandy_ directory and exec `gradle war`.

 The .war file will be generated and saved in the _buil/libs_ folder.

+*Important note*: for run and build the project, use gradle 2.10 version